 The 50/30/20 budget conceptBY Robert Graham

-This is a simple budgeting concept intended to provide maximum simplicity and minimal uncertainty especially for those new to budgeting or renewing a commitment to taking care of their personal finances.
+50/30/20 is about maximum simplicity and minimal uncertainty especially for those new to budgeting or renewing a commitment to taking care of their personal finances.
 These numbers serve as rules of thumb that can help you get started budgeting.

 50/30 for needs and wants are maximum numbers.
 Ideally you will spend less on those categories and save more, but everyone budget is different and it’s okay to adjust these guidelines to suit your context.